ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 // . . .
 ```

-Now, when the user authenticates to the authorization server from an app using Safari as the external user-agent, all browser information, including user's session, is naturally available on subsequent requests.
+Now, when the user authenticates to the authorization server from an app using Safari as the external user-agent, all browser information, including the user's session, is naturally available on subsequent requests.

 There are problems with this approach though.
 Leaving an app for authentication might be considered a less than ideal user experience.
 At least in the past, there have been reports ([example](http://www.openradar.appspot.com/19944416)) that the App Store rejects apps using mobile Safari for signing in.